EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. For the distribution of mucilage cells with thickened inner periclinal walls and distinct cytoplasm ("special mucilage cells"), see Matthews and Endress (2006b), for floral development, see Schönenberger and von Balthazar (2006), and for the distribution of a number of floral features, see Endress and Matthews (2006a).

-In some analyses of four mitochondrial genes, Qiu et al. (2010) found that the rosid I clade was not monophyletic, there being quite strong support for a [COM + malvids] clade (see also Duarte et al. 2010; Burleigh et al. 2011).
-Similarly, in an analysis of 154 protein-coding genes Shulaev et al. (2011) found that Populus was sister to [Carica + Arabidopsis], rather than to four taxa from the nitrogen-fixing clade, so again the rosid I clade was not monophyletic, while Burleigh et al. (2011) in a genome-level analysis found that Malpighiales were embedded in the malvids, although no representatives of Celastrales or Oxalidales were included in their study (see also Duarte et al. 2010); similar relationships were rejected by all tests in the combined analysis of Zhu et al. (2007), although they were found in the analysis of matR data alone.
+However, in some analyses of four mitochondrial genes, Qiu et al. (2010) found that the [COM + fabid] clade was not monophyletic, there being quite strong support for a [COM + malvid] clade (see also Duarte et al. 2010; Burleigh et al. 2011).
+Consistent with such ideas, in an analysis of 154 protein-coding genes Shulaev et al. (2011) found that Populus was sister to [Carica + Arabidopsis], rather than to the four taxa from the nitrogen-fixing clade included in the study, and the same basic relationships were found by E. K. Lee et al. (2011: better sampling, but no Celastrales or Oxalidales).
+Burleigh et al. (2011) in a genome-level analysis found that Malpighiales were embedded in the malvids, although again no representatives of Celastrales or Oxalidales were examined (see also Duarte et al. 2010).
+Similar relationships were rejected by all tests in the combined analysis of Zhu et al. (2007), although they were found in the analysis of matR data alone.

 ROSID I / FABIDAE / [ZYGOPHYLLALES [the COM clade + the nitrogen-fixing clade]]: endosperm scanty.
 Back to Main Tree